 - Work in partnership with parents and guardians and value their contributions.

 - Ensure that all children, irrespective of ethnicity, culture, religion, home language, family background, learning difficulties, disabilities, gender or ability, feel secure, accepted and that they belong within our school community.

 - Provide opportunities whereby children experience a challenging and enjoyable programme of learning and development.

 - Provide experiences for all children, whatever their needs, which are inclusive rather than parallel.

 |Observation, Assessment and Planning|

 Good planning is the key to making children’s learning effective, exciting, varied and progressive.
 Effective learning builds on and extends what children know and can already do.
-Our objective led planning shows how the principles of the EYFS are put into practice and is always informed by observations we have made of the children, in order to understand and consider their current interests, development and learning needs.
+Our planning is based upon the principles of the EYFS and is always informed by observations we have made of the children, in order to understand and consider their current interests, development and learning needs.
 All staff who work in the Foundation Stage are involved in this process.

-We make regular assessments of children’s learning and we use this information to ensure that future planning reflects identified needs.
-Assessment in the EYFS takes the form of long, short and recorded observations and this involves the teacher and other adults as appropriate.
-These observations are recorded and used to inform the Senior Leadership Team.
+Observations are often recorded and used to inform the Senior Leadership Team and to share with parents.
 Parents are also encouraged to contribute to their child’s learning profile by sharing the learning opportunities experienced in the home environment via the Tapestry online learning journal.
 This helps the Foundation Stage Team to gain a more holistic view of the child.
 The parents and guardians are given the opportunity to meet with the Foundation Stage Team each term.
 During the Family Learning Review Meeting a video of the child discussing their learning and achievements is used as the basis of conversation.
 At the end of the third term, we provide a written report in relation to the children’s early learning goals to parents and guardians.